 Contracorriente (Undertow) / Colombia, France, Germany, Peru (Director and Screenwriter: Javier Fuentes-Leon) – An unusual ghost story set on the Peruvian seaside, a married fisherman struggles to reconcile his devotion to his male lover within his town's rigid traditions.
 Cast: Cristian Mercado, Manolo Cardona, Tatiana Astengo.
 North American Premiere.

-Four Lions / UK (Director: Chris Morris; Screenwriters: Chris Morris, Jesse Armstrong and Sam Bain) – A comedy tour de force about a bunch of self styled British jihadis.
+Four Lions / UK (Dir.: Chris Morris; Screenwriters: Chris Morris, Jesse Armstrong and Sam Bain) – A comedy tour de force about a bunch of self styled British jihadis.
 Cast: Riz Ahmed, Arsher Ali, Nigel Lindsay, Kayvan Novak.
 World Premiere.

 Grown Up Movie Star / Canada (Director and Screenwriter: Adriana Maggs) – After her mother runs away, a teenage girl, determined to grow up fast, is left to care for her hopelessly rural father.
 Cast: Shawn Doyle, Tatiana Maslany, Jonny Harris, Mark O'Brien, Andy Jones, Julia Kennedy.
 U.S. Premiere.